morungos/morungos.github.io/_posts/2022-09-05-scots-proverbs.md

 !["He wha was better than my shoon than a cow o’ your meat"](/img/posts/5ada0cc1c48581a1192a74b83a261e0fa5d51b09.jpeg){: .w-100 }

+## Future plans

+Apple TV version anyone?

+Other than that, there's plenty of opportunity to improve the training data and the model considerably.
+I'd love to switch to transformers, but I'm using character level models due to the relatively small amount of data, and character transformers aren't the very easiest.

 ## Follow the account

 To keep track, [follow @ScotsProverbBot on Twitter](https://twitter.com/ScotsProverbBot).